PM4-FS25-DungeonCrawl/DungeonCrawl/windows_setup.md

 /c/User/Username/ProjectRoot

-compile the project from within the msys2 mingw shell using normal mason commands.
+compile the project from within the msys2 mingw shell using normal meson commands.

 ## OSX